brxyxn/go_mps_redcage/README.md

 ```
 > After running the app you will see the output showing that the app is initialized and running.
 >
-> If the tables not exist in the database the app will automatically create them.
+> If the tables do not exist in the database the app will automatically create them.
 Refer below to see the schema.

 ## Methods
 |HTTP Method|URI Pattern |